SarojWasti/covid-update-extension/README.md

 And It's Done!

-Note: Fetching data may take 5-10 seconds at first!
+Note: Fetching data may take upto 5 seconds at first!